contactakagrawal/excel-analyser-mcp/README.md

 ---

 ### 3. `read_json`
-**Description:** Reads a JSON file containing an array of objects and returns a preview (first 100 entries) and metadata for large files, or the full data for small files.
+**Description:** Efficiently reads a large JSON file to provide a quick preview (first 100 entries) and metadata without loading the entire file into memory.
+This is the recommended first step for analyzing a new JSON file.

 **Parameters:**
 - `filePath` (string, required): Path to the JSON file on disk (.json)